Compare Degrees

 MBA in Finance

-Select a concentration within a Master of Business Administration program to help you focus, such as an MBA in Finance, in Entrepreneurship, Marketing, Healthcare Management, Business Management, Non-profit Management, Business Analysis, Operations and Technology, and other specialties.
-Full article.
+An MBA in Finance typically spans two years and often includes options to specialize in areas such as economics, corporate finance, and more.
+Selecting a concentration within a Master of Business Administration program allows you to focus your studies.
+Options include an MBA in Finance, Entrepreneurship, Marketing, Healthcare Management, Business Management, Non-profit Management, Business Analysis, Operations and Technology, and other specialties.
+Full article

 International Applicants TOEFL® or equivalent